LexGridnev/coinmetro-cli/README.md

     cm trade balance
 ```

-Some args are optional and my not be needed.
+Some args are optional and may not be needed.
 Use help option with any subcommand to learn what the defaults are, or check the reference below.
 If you need help with a specific command you can use:

 ```
     cm <command> <subcommand> ?